Back to Works

 Ruby - an AI product concierge from AppliedMind

-Ruby was an interactive guide that met your customers the moment they unboxed.
+Ruby is an interactive guide that meets your customers the moment they unbox.
 Not a chatbot.
 Not a FAQ.
-A real-time concierge that saw what they saw, answered what they asked, and walked them through every step using their camera, your knowledge, and contextual video.
+A real-time concierge that sees what they see, answers what they ask, and walks them through every step using their camera, your knowledge, and contextual video.

 Support was never meant to be a static PDF or a long hold time.
-Ruby made it feel like the brand's best engineer was standing right there beside them.
+Ruby makes it feel like the brand's best engineer is standing right there beside them.

 The feedback loop for product design

-Ruby was more than a product concierge or the ability to FaceTime your product.
-It was the feedback loop for product design.
+Ruby is more than a product concierge, more than the ability to FaceTime your product.
+It is the feedback loop for product design.

 The loudest signal in the field is the moment a customer reaches for help — and almost none of it ever reaches the people designing the next version.
 Tickets get categorized for resolution speed, summaries get drained of everything specific, and by the time anything lands in a design review it's a bar chart of complaint categories.
 The room the product sits in, the eight-second hesitation, the workaround the user invented — gone.

-Ruby was instrumented at exactly that moment.
-Because it ran through the customer's camera while they were stuck, every session was effectively a structured field study: real environment, real user, real failure, captured automatically with video evidence of where the design gave way.
+Ruby is instrumented at exactly that moment.
+Because it runs through the customer's camera while they are stuck, every session is effectively a structured field study: real environment, real user, real failure, captured automatically with video evidence of where the design gives way.

-And because Ruby kept watching after every fix shipped, we could close the loop the other direction too — did the v2.3 firmware actually move the cluster, or did the friction just relocate?
-That is what closing the loop to design actually means: the same expert lens that helped the customer in the kitchen, turned around and pointed at the engineer designing the next version.
+And because Ruby keeps watching after every fix ships, we can close the loop the other direction too — did the v2.3 firmware actually move the cluster, or did the friction just relocate?
+That is what closing the loop to design actually means: the same expert lens that helps the customer in the kitchen, turned around and pointed at the engineer designing the next version.

 Product experience